SestoAle/Navigation-Environment/README.md

 - Add more features:
     - enemies?
     - hazards?
-    - interactables (like doors, keys and treasures?)
+    - interactables (like doors, keys and treasures)?
     - etc...
 - Add more things to test;